HAIR CARE PRODUCTS (NON-COLORING)

 7173

-Though most chemicals in beauty products and cosmetics present very little or zero danger, several dozen have been linked to considerable medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals gain entry to your body through inhalation, the skin, and ingestion, and lead to similar problems as food chemicals, per this site.
+Though many chemicals in cosmetic products present slight or absolutely no risk, several are associated to severe medical issues, such as developmental delays and cancer.
+Chemicals in cosmetics invade your body through the skin, inhalation, ingestion and internal use, and lead to similar dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food and lots of other everyday goods.
-However, no kind of consumer goods is subject to less government direction than cosmetics and other personal products, including Interrupt Texturizing Clay.
-Though many of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, your exposure to a few is associated with serious health concerns, such as cancer.
+Chemicals and contaminants associated with cancer can be found in food, water, and many other ordinary goods.
+Still, no classification of consumer goods is susceptible to less government management than cosmetics, including Interrupt Texturizing Clay.
+Though most of the contaminants and chemicals in cosmetics likely pose minimal risk, subjection to some has been associated with substantial health concerns, such as cancer.